Steady Continuous Monitoring is (Just Barely) Impossible for Tests of Unbounded Length: Nearly Impossible is Possible

 \section{Nearly Impossible is Possible}

-Figures \ref{fig_zgeo005} to \ref{fig_zgeo_billion} all have $Z$ score curves that increase after reaching a minimum, prompting the question: ``Is there a way to spend $\alpha$ that gives a flat curve for an unbounded test, keeping the required $p$-value from shrinking to zero, or, equivalently, the required $Z$ score from becoming unbounded as $t \rightarrow \infty$?"
+Figure \ref{fig_zrhovw} has $Z$ score curves that increase after reaching a minimum, prompting the question: ``Is there a way to spend $\alpha$ that gives a flat curve for an unbounded test, keeping the required $p$-value from shrinking to zero, or, equivalently, the required $Z$ score from becoming unbounded as $t \rightarrow \infty$?"

 To answer that question, first consider that, in general, for an unbounded test we require \be \sum_{t = 1}^{\infty} \alpha_t \leq \alpha \ee to avoid over-spending $\alpha$.
 If we let \be \alpha_t = x_t \alpha, \ee then we require \be \sum_{t = 1}^{\infty} x_t \leq 1, \ee so we need $x_t$ to be a convergent series.